Aldwych bus bombing: Bombing

 At 10:38 pm on 18 February 1996, an improvised explosive device being carried by O'Brien detonated prematurely on a London Central Leyland Titan double-decker bus operating on route 171 in Aldwych, in the West End of London, England.
 The bus was travelling from Catford to Holborn with ten people on board.
 Police reported that O'Brien was sitting in the middle of lower floor of the bus when the 2 kg (4 lb) Semtex bomb detonated in his lap.

 The bomb killed O'Brien instantly and injured people both inside and outside the bus, including London Central bus driver Robert Newitt, who was permanently deafened.
 The victims were brought to St Thomas's Hospital and University College Hospital.
 Three of them were in two cars in front of the bus at the time.
 The blast could be heard five miles away.
 Police said they received no warning about the bomb.
 The attack forced the closure of Charing Cross railway station.

 Investigation

 It was initially reported by some media that three people were killed, but it then became clear that only the perpetrator was killed.

-A subsequent police search of the London address of O'Brien discovered 15 kg (30 lb) of Semtex, 20 timers, four detonators and ammunition for a 9 mm Walther revolver, along with an incendiary device.
+A police search of O'Brien's London address discovered 15 kg of Semtex, 20 timers, four detonators, an incendiary device, and ammunition for a 9 mm Walther revolver.
 The Walther pistol was discovered on him after his death.
 The police said they were also almost certain that O'Brien was the person who planted the telephone box bomb three days before the bus bombing.

 Another Irishman, Brendan Woolhead, who was in the area at the time of the explosion and suffered a fractured skull, was briefly accused of involvement.
-His name was cleared and he subsequently won around £200,000 in damages for libel.
-Woolhead died in October 1996 due to drug detoxification treatment for addiction to heroin.
+His name was cleared and he was awarded around £200,000 in damages for libel.
+Woolhead died in October 1996 due to drug detoxification treatment for heroin addiction.